pingcap/docs/sql-statements/sql-statement-start-transaction.md

 # START TRANSACTION

 This statement starts a new transaction inside of TiDB.
-It is similar to the statements `BEGIN`.
+It is similar to the statement `BEGIN`.

 In the absence of a `START TRANSACTION` statement, every statement will by default autocommit in its own transaction.
 This behavior ensures MySQL compatibility.